AviralJ58/ml-assistant/documentation.md

-# AutoML
+# Automatic ML Renderer

-AutoML allows you to train a machine learning model and deploy it without writing a single line of code.
+Automatic ML Renderer allows you to train a machine learning model and deploy it without writing a single line of code.
 It provides the output code and and the API which can can be deployed or integrated with any website.

 ## Terms to know: